 To help their children pass the exams, many parents spend hundreds of dollars hiring tutors and buying exam preparation books for their children to review old exam questions.
 Not stopping there, some people also spend money to ensure their children have a place in school because the demand for enrollment in exam preparation centers is very high.

 Parents pay nearly $1,400 a month in tuition at these centers, but many families are willing to pay double that for private tutoring to ensure their children keep up with the rigorous curriculum.
-These centers also assign homework, in the form of English-language kindergartens, and ensure that children do not fall behind their peers.
+These centers also assign homework, in the form of English-language kindergartens, to ensure children do not fall behind their peers.

 "I tend to call my child by his English name so he gets used to hearing English.
 He also refuses to speak Korean at home.
 Therefore, my husband and I always try to communicate with him in a foreign language," Ms. Kim shared.